 Skip to main content

-There are a ways to complete the installation:
+There are a few ways to complete the installation:

 1. PyPi